M-PSK Modulator Baseband

 Algorithms

-For higher-order PSK signal constellations, the complex baseband form for the M-PSK signal usage of binary-ordered symbol mapping looks like:
+For higher-order PSK signal constellations, the complex baseband form for the M-PSK signal usage of a binary-ordered symbol mapping looks like: